ChaosDynamix/Arcadia/docs/01_download/DOW2_mirror-site.md

 1. Open your browser and go to the [Arch Linux download page](https://www.archlinux.org/download/)
 1. Under the HTTP Direct Downloads section, click on the PGP signature link.

----
+### Verify ISO image with GnuPG

-## Verify ISO image with the signature file
+{: .no_toc .pt-4}

-This part assume that you are in possession of this two files in the same folder
+If your operating system is Windows, you can install [Gpg4win](https://en.wikipedia.org/wiki/Gpg4win) wich implement GnuPG.
+This part assume that you are in possession of this two files in the same folder.

 | File                                    | Description    |
 | :-------------------------------------- | :------------- |